My friend, Jocelyn, just wasn’t feeling herself.

 Drinking alcohol regularly also stops your body from absorbing the B12 in your diet.7 If you’re in the habit of wine with dinner or a nightcap before bed, you’ll need to supplement.

 And sometimes, you can do everything right and still experience B12 deficiency simply because you’re getting older!
 Cases of B12 deficiency rise dramatically with age, and the symptoms are easily confused for Alzheimer’s or other memory disorders.8,9

 The Simple Solution

 The great news about supplementing with B12 is that you will start to see results almost immediately!
-There’s also no chance of overdosing when used properly because any excess vitamin B12 is automatically flushed away by your kidneys without any negative effects.9
+There’s also very little chance of overdosing when used properly because any excess vitamin B12 is automatically flushed away by your kidneys without any negative effects.10

-The best way to take a B12 supplement is sublingually or as a shot.
-Since most people don’t want to go to the doctor for monthly injections, a sublingual supplement is the easy answer. (“Sublingual” just means using drops or a lozenge that melts in your mouth.
-It’s especially useful for people who may not absorb B12 well in their stomachs because of medication use or other digestive issues.)
+The best way to take a B12 supplement is with a supplement or as a shot.
+Since most people don’t want to go to the doctor for weekly injections, a supplement is the easy answer.